There are a number of ways that you can protect yourself online, and one of the things you can do is to start using Multi-Factor Authentication.

 If you use Instagram, you can also set up two-factor authentication:

 - Log into your account on Instagram.

 - Navigate to your profile and choose your operating system.

 - Scroll down until you see “two-factor authentication.”

 - Enter a phone number if one is not there.
 Click “Next.”

 - You will get a code to your phone.
 Enter it, and then click “Next.”

-If you use Twitter, you can also set up two-factor authentication.
+If you use Twitter, you can also set up multi-factor authentication.
 However, there are different steps to take depending on how you access the site, either from a laptop or PC, an iPhone, or an Android.
 You can learn about setting two-factor authentication up by visiting the Help Center.

 Here are a few more important sites that require a more in-depth explanation:

 Written by Robert Siciliano, CEO of Credit Parent, Head of Training & Security Awareness Expert at Protect Now, #1 Best Selling Amazon author, Media Personality & Architect of CSI Protection Certification.